Recommender system

 Recommender systems are used in a variety of areas, with commonly recognised examples taking the form of playlist generators for video and music services, product recommenders for online stores, or content recommenders for social media platforms and open web content recommenders.
-These systems can operate using a single input, like music, or multiple inputs within and across platforms like news, books and search queries.
+These systems can operate using a single type of input, like music, or multiple inputs within and across platforms like news, books and search queries.
 There are also popular recommender systems for specific topics like restaurants and online dating.
 Recommender systems have also been developed to explore research articles and experts, collaborators, and financial services.